 #5: Communicate the sales plans and sales coaching material being developed with your teams so they are aware of the investments in time and resources you’re making in their success.
 The training and ongoing coaching is intended to help them and should be seems as value-add benefit versus compliance.

 #6: Coach your teams on planning, prospecting and selling with learning paths by role so they have the confidence and competence to succeed.
 Make the training bite-sized and relevant to their revenue goals.

 #7: Have everyone create, share and even record their territory plans and account plans to get feedback from managers, peers and teams.
 Do this before quarterly business reviews or team meetings to optimize collaboration and accelerate outcomes.
 You can learn more about our 5 Minute Territory Planning template here.

 #8: Baseline performance and measure results so you can assess what’s working and what’s not working.
 Be sure to baseline metrics like pipeline, win rates and deal size.
 You can learn more about top sales enablement metrics here.

 We have a library of proven coaching content and templates for territory planning, account planning, prospecting and more.
-You can request access here to our Premium Content Sales Coaching Library.
+You can request access and a trial here.